zeldaret/tww/docs/coding_guidelines.md

 ## Use the official names where possible

-If a class has a getter function (whether it's an inline or not) that returns a member variable, you should generally name it as indicated by the inline.
+If a class has a getter function (whether it's an inline or not) that returns a member variable, you should generally name the member as indicated by its getter.

 For example: `getChainCnt()` would return `mChainCnt`.